KxSystems/ml/README.md

 ### Installation

-Run `scripts/link.sh` from the repo root to link the module folders into `$QHOME`.
-Alternatively, manually copy or link your desired subset.
+To install, simply copy or link the desired components to your `$QHOME` directory, for example: `cp -r {ml,nlp,automl} $QHOME/`.

-The following will load **all** functionality into the `.automl`, `.ml` & `.nlp` namespaces.
+To load all functionality into the `.automl`, `.ml`, and `.nlp` namespaces, run the following from q:
 ```q
 \l automl/automl.q
 .automl.loadfile`:init.q
 ```

-* Replace all instances of automl above with ml or nlp to load only those specific modules.
-All of which rely on the shim.
+* To load only specific modules, replace automl with ml or nlp in the commands above.

+Once installed, you can explore the toolkit's capabilities by trying out our [examples](examples/).

 <!-- ### Examples   //! currently outdated